japleitez/peecko-api-doc/README.md

 **Where**
 {listId} refers to the playlist id
-{videoCode} the video's code to drag beneath the {newPreviousVideoCode}
+{videoCode} refers to the video's code to drag beneath the {newPreviousVideoCode}

 Example 1
 /api/videos/playlists/1/HR004/drag-beneath/HR001